 A Risk-Based Approach (RBA) is central to the effective implementation of the Know Your Customer (KYC) and Anti-Money Laundering (AML) compliance framework.
-This modern terrorist financing and money laundering risk assessment control is a vital technique that enables AML compliance for businesses around the world.
+These days, this modern terrorist financing and money laundering risk assessment control is a vital technique that enables AML compliance globally.
 RBAs are a key regulation in the Financial Action Task Force’s (FATF’s) recommendations and enable firms to properly ascertain the associated AML risk of their users.

 In the mid-1990s, KYC and AML risk assessment laws were still very much in development.
 What is now known as a Risk-Based Approach was then a Rule-Based Approach.
 This was ultimately a rigid regulation, as the nuances of independent businesses were not taken into consideration, meaning financial institutions had to abide by certain rules that simply weren’t effective.